Petlja/PLCT-Server/doc/config.md

 }
 ```

 Once the Azure OpenAI Service endpoint is provided, ensure that you set up your Azure environment with the correct models.
 This includes specifying the model names, deployment names, and API versions that you will use.
-You can modify or reference the `MODEL_CONFIGS`, located in the PLCT Server configuration file [`plct_server.ai.conf`](https://github.com/Petlja/PLCT-Server/blob/main/plct_server/ai/conf.py)
+You can modify or reference the `MODEL_CONFIGS`, located in the PLCT Server configuration module [`plct_server.ai.conf`](https://github.com/Petlja/PLCT-Server/blob/main/plct_server/ai/conf.py)

 ```python